Margin Trading on WhiteBIT

 Margin trading is a high-risk instrument that can lead to financial losses, so it is important to understand how it works.
 Unlike futures, margin trading can be compared to spot trading because traders borrow and trade real assets, rather than using contracts.

-The Maintenance Margin (MM) coefficient is an indicator that determines the minimum percentage of own funds required to maintain an open position.
-The Margin Fraction (MF) represents the ratio of own funds (available on the “Collateral” balance) to the amount of borrowed funds.
-And the Maintenance Margin Fraction (MMF) is the minimum ratio of own funds that must be maintained in the collateral account to avoid liquidation.
+The Margin Fraction represents the ratio of own funds (available on the “Collateral” balance) to the amount of borrowed funds.
+And the Maintenance Margin Fraction is the minimum ratio of own funds that must be maintained in the collateral account to avoid liquidation.

 The user is provided with the opportunity to respond to the current market situation timely: